apache/couchdb-documentation/src/api/ddoc/views.rst

 By default, a search index response returns 25 rows.
 The number of rows that is returned can be changed by using the ``limit`` parameter.
 However, a result set from a search is limited to 200 rows.
 Each response includes a ``bookmark`` field.
 You can include the value of the ``bookmark`` field in later queries to look through the responses.

-You can query the API by using one of the following methods: URI, CouchDB Dashboard, curl, or a browser plug-in, such as Postman or RESTClient.

 *Example design document that defines a search index:*

 .. code-block:: javascript